IntelligentRoboticsLabs/docker_infrastructure/README.md

 ### 8. Create an installation script
 Create a custom installation script with the necessary setup for your courses and place it inside the `installation_scripts` folder.

-### 9. Follow steps 4 to 7 again
+### 9. Follow steps 4 and 5 again
-Build the Docker image and run it as described in steps 4 to 7.
+Build the Docker image and run it as described in steps 4.2 and 5.

 ### 10. Execute Your Script Inside the Docker
 Once the Docker container is running, open a terminal inside the container and execute your script:
 ```sh
 source /installation_scripts/your_script.sh
 ```

+### Install inside a running Docker
+You can provide the script on an URL and download it using the Firefox Browser inside the Docker.